Quintic del Pezzo threefolds in positive and mixed characteristic: Preliminaries on -varieties

 The first part of the theorem is the same as the case of characteristic zero.
 We sketch the proof of the remaining parts.
 Take a $V_5$-variety $Y$ over $k$.
 By the Kodaira vanishing (cf.\ \cite[Remark 2.8 (1)]{Kawakami-Tanaka-weak}), we have \ref{theorem:W5_over_closed_field2}.
 Then, as is detailed in \cite{Meg98}, $Y$ is a quintic del Pezzo $3$-fold in the sense of \cite{Fuj90}.
 Thus $H$ embedds $Y \subset \P^6$ and $Y$ is defined by $5$ quadrics.

 Take a line $l \subset Y$ (a line exists since it does on a hyperplane section).
 Then the blow-up $\widetilde Y$ of $Y$ along $l$ is a Fano variety of Picard rank $2$, whose second extremal contraction $\widetilde Y \to Q$ satisfies \begin{enumerate} \item $Q \subset \P^4$ is a smooth three-dimensional quadric, \item the contraction $\widetilde Y \to Q$ is the blow-up of $Q$ along a twisted cubic $C$ contained in $Q$, \item The linear span $\langle C\rangle $ of $C$ cuts out a hyperplane section $H$ of $Q$, which is the strict transform of the exceptional divisor of $\widetilde Y \to Y$. \end{enumerate} Conversely, a twisted cubic contained in a smooth hyperquadric determines a $V_5$-variety, and hence it is enough to classify twisted cubics $C$ in a smooth hyperquadric $Q$.
 Let $H$ be the hyperplane section $\langle C\rangle \cap Q$.
-We can prove that there are three types of twisted cubics in a smooth hyperquadric: \begin{description} \item[Ordinary twisted cubic] $H$ is the smooth quadric surface $\P^1\times \P^1$, and $C$ is the graph of a separable double cover $\P^1 \to \P^1$. \item[Exceptional twisted cubic] ($p=2$ only) $H$ is the smooth quadric surface $\P^1\times \P^1$, and $C$ is the graph of the Frobenius morphism $\P^1 \to \P^1$. \item[Special twisted cubic] $H$ is the quadric cone, and $C$ is a twisted cubic passing through the vertex. \end{description} In the latter part of this paper (Corollary \ref{cor:lines_split_W5} and Proposition~\ref{prop:line_stab_action}), we will see that, for a specific choice $Y_{\spl}$ of a smooth codimension $3$ linear section of $\Gr(5,3) \subset \P^9$, there are three types of lines $l_1$, $l_2$ and $l_3$.
+We can prove that there are three types of twisted cubics in a smooth hyperquadric: \begin{itemize} \item \textbf{(Ordinary twisted cubic)} $H$ is the smooth quadric surface $\P^1\times \P^1$, and $C$ is the graph of a separable double cover $\P^1 \to \P^1$. \item \textbf{(Exceptional twisted cubic, $p=2$ only)} $H$ is the smooth quadric surface $\P^1\times \P^1$, and $C$ is the graph of the Frobenius morphism $\P^1 \to \P^1$. \item \textbf{(Special twisted cubic)} $H$ is the quadric cone, and $C$ is a twisted cubic passing through the vertex. \end{itemize}

+In the latter part of this paper (Corollary \ref{cor:lines_split_W5} and Proposition~\ref{prop:line_stab_action}), we will see that, for a specific choice $Y_{\spl}$ of a smooth codimension $3$ linear section of $\Gr(5,3) \subset \P^9$, there are three types of lines $l_1$, $l_2$ and $l_3$.
 We can check that each pair $(Q,C)$ as above corresponds to one of the three types of lines $l_1$, $l_2$, and $l_3$.
 Thus $Y$ is isomorphic to $Y_{\spl}$. \end{rem}

 \begin{lem} Let $B$ be a scheme, and $ \pi \colon Y \rightarrow B$ a $V_5$-scheme over $B$.
 Then the following hold: \begin{enumerate} \item The relatively ample generator $H' \in \Pic_{Y/B} (B)$ is a line bundle and relatively very ample. \item $H'$ defines an embedding